bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 Request handler is the most important part of this package.
 It should validate user input first and then call downloader and face detector.
 I suggest that you write it and test it first.

-Make sure handler returns the correct status codes and content types.
+Make sure that handler returns the correct status codes and content types.
 For example, passing an invalid url or non image url should return the status code 400, indicating the user error.
 On the other hand, error occurred in one of the components should return the status code 500.
 When returning JSON, add the `Content-Type` header to indicate that the response contains data of `application/json` MIME type.